krakend/krakend-cobra/README.md

   krakend [command]

 Available Commands:
-  check       Validates that the configuration file is valid. run         Run the KrakenD server.
+  check        Validates that the configuration file is valid. check-plugin Checks your plugin dependencies are compatible. help         Help about any command run          Runs the KrakenD server.

 Flags:
-  -c, --config string   Path to the configuration filename -d, --debug           Enable the debug
+  -h, --help   help for krakend

 Use "krakend [command] --help" for more information about a command.

 ```